Ola Källenius

-Sten Ola Källenius (born 11 June 1969) is a Swedish business executive.
-He is the chairman of the board of management of Mercedes-Benz Group, and CEO of Mercedes-Benz.
-He is the first non-German in both positions.
+Sten Ola Källenius (born 11 June 1969) is a Swedish-German business executive.
+He serves as the Chairman of the Board of Management and CEO of the Mercedes-Benz Group.
+Källenius was the first non-German to hold both positions prior to obtaining German citizenship.

+Early life

+Källenius was born in Västervik, by the age of one the family moved to Malmö, later living in various places throughout Sweden, Germany, and Switzerland.
+The family spent summers at Scania's countryside, where his father's family owned a summer house next to his maternal grandparent's farm.
+When Ola was 16, the family moved to Stockholm, living across the road from the Stockholm School of Economics.
+Before starting university, he completed his military service at Tolkskolan – the Swedish Armed Forces Interpreter School – which he called 'the most intense 15 months of my life'.

 Education

-Källenius graduated from the Stockholm School of Economics and the University of St. Gallen, with a master's degrees, the CEMS Master in International Management (CEMS MIM) and Finance and Accounting.
+Originally planning to follow his older brother's footsteps in studying at KTH, Källenius instead graduated from Stockholm School of Economics with a master's degree, including an exchange semester at University of St. Gallen.
+He also earned aCEMS Master in International Management (CEMS MIM) and Finance and Accounting.

 Career

 Källenius began his career in 1993 at the former Daimler-Benz AG, where he worked in the "International Junior Research Group".
+His first major project was in the finance team for setting up production of the Mercedes M-class at a new Alabama plant.
 After other early assignments in management control, he assumed various management positions within Daimler AG, including head of the "Powertrain" purchasing department of the Mercedes-Benz Cars group.

+In 2003, he became director of operations at McLaren.
+Two years later he became managing director of Mercedes-Benz High Performance Engines Formula 1 engine factory.

-In 2010, he took over the chairmanship of the management of Mercedes-AMG GmbH, which he relinquished to Tobias Moers on 1 October 2013.
-Since October 2013, he has been a member of the executive board of Mercedes-Benz Cars and was responsible for sales.
+He moved back to the US in 2009, where he would head the US division of Mercedes-Benz.
+In 2010, he returned to Germany, taking over the chairmanship of the management of Mercedes-AMG GmbH, which he relinquished to Tobias Moers on 1 October 2013.
+Since October 2013, he has been a member of the executive board of Mercedes-Benz Cars and was responsible for marketing and sales.

 He was appointed to the board of management of Daimler AG on 1 January 2015.
 On 1 January 2017, he took over the management of the "Group Research and Mercedes-Benz Cars Development" division as a member of the executive board.
 He became the successor to Thomas Weber, who had been responsible for this division since 2004.
 Britta Seeger succeeded Källenius as board member for Mercedes-Benz Cars Sales.

-Källenius succeeded Dieter Zetsche as the Chairman of the Board of Management of Daimler AG on 22 May 2019.
+Källenius succeeded Dieter Zetsche as the Chairman of the Board of Management of Mercedes-Benz Group AG in May 2019.
+In 2023, Mercedes-Benz extended his contract until mid-2029.

+In his capacity as CEO, Källenius accompanied Chancellor Olaf Scholz on a state visit to China in 2024.